 |and you update existing content:||

-Yes: The draft is saved and is not associated with a project.
+Yes: The draft is updated and saved.
+If it was associated with a project before you edited the draft, it will still be associated with the project afterwards.
 Whichever version was the primary draft before is still the primary draft.